Public assistance and government benefits from DHS in Pennsylvania.

-Pennsylvania Medical Assistance and Health Care can help pay for health care costs and medical bills.
-This service is also administered by the Department of Public Welfare (DPW).
+Pennsylvania DHS Medical Assistance, Medicaid and Health Care can help pay for health care costs and medical bills.
+This service is also administered by the Department of Human Services (DHS).
 State residents may be able to access quality, yet affordable, medical and dental services.
 Some of the care may be from public clinics, and other medical services are provided by private professionals.
-Specifically services include:
+Specifically services from Medicaid include:

 Medicaid will also give Help with Medical Appointments if your English is Limited; Sign Language Interpreter Services for Medical Appointments; Office of Long-Term Living; Long Term Care Services; Medical Assistance Transportation Program; Special Kids Network; SelectPlan for Women Provider Search.
 Or learn more about public health care clinics in Pennsylvania.